-Council plans to have final recommendations in place for September 2017.
+Council plans to have final recommendations in place this fall.
 While the provincial government ultimately decides on changes to the legislation which govern the College, the College’s objective is to seek changes to the law which enhance regulatory transparency and also support flexibility and accountability.

 Dr. Larry Caven, President of the College of Veterinarians of Ontario, explains why the College is engaged in a process to modernize and improve the Veterinarians Act.